ossf/tac/process/templates/WG_NAME_graduation_stage.md

 ## Working Group graduation application

+### List WG Chair(s) and or Vice Chair
+The WG must have a minimum of 2 Chair(s) or 1 Chair and 1 Vice Chair

+  * "name, affiliation, GitHUb ID"

 ### List of regular contributors
 The WG must have at least 5 contributors from at least 3 different organizations attending regularly as recorded in meeting minutes.